 Digital Transformation is a long-term project for your business.
 Therefore you should consider all pitfalls on the way to success.
-However, let’s define what is digital transformation:
+So, let’s define what is digital transformation.

-Digital Transformation is the process of using digital technologies to create new, or modify existing, business processes, cultures and customer experiences to meet changing business and market requirements.
+At Allsop, we understand Digital Transformation as the process of using digital technologies to create new or modify existing, business processes, culture and customer experiences, to meet changing business and market requirements.

-Put simply, it’s about looking at what you want to do or are currently doing and seeking to improve that experience using digital technology.
+Put simply, it is about looking at what we want to do or are currently doing and seeking to improve that experience using digital technology.

 Pitfall 1.
 “Doing too much and expecting unrealistic results”.

 The most common problem we see is that businesses have a vision for the end goal of their Digital Transformation and want to jump straight to that end state.
 It leads to frustration when things go wrong, plans change, or the results aren’t achieved quickly enough.
 How can you avoid this mistake?

 - Start small with a ‘quick win’

 Start by looking at all the changes that are required for the end goal.
 Then prioritise tasks with the most improvement for the least effort.
 It will help you focus on a ‘quick win’ that allows you to start the transformation.

 Resistance to change is inevitable, so try to include all or as many employees in the process as possible.
 When people are aware, you’ll get greater buy-in for the project and more feedback to allow you to make better decisions as you progress.

 Make sure you are clear about your strategy and set realistic results.
 If your team is left guessing or doesn’t think it’s achievable, then that uncertainty or doubt can spread and impact your efforts.